-They work with your physician to locate and file for medication from Patience Assistance Programs.
-They and work with pharmaceutical companies that offer the drug for little or no cost at all.
-They also manage refills to assure you get your medications delivered on time.
+They work with your physician to locate and file for medication from Patience Assistance Programs, pharmaceutical companies that offer drug assistance.
+They also manage refills to ensure you receive your medications delivered on time. more

 Partnership for Prescription Assistance

-PPA helps patients without prescription drug coverage to get medicine free of close to free.
+PPA helps patients without prescription drug coverage to get medicine free or discounted.
 They are a hub to access 475 public and private programs and about 200 bio-pharmaceutical companies that participate.
 Go online to see which medicines are available and how to apply and receive free medication.
 You can also go online to locate a free or low-cost clinic near you.

 Some of PPA Partners: